martinsmeder/memory_card/README.md

 Live demo: https://memory-card-cyan.vercel.app/

-A simple Memory Card game built with React, powered by Pixabay API.
+A simple Memory Card game built with React and powered by Pixabay API.